I had a creeping charlie infestation in my lawn once, but I was able to get rid of the plant, using a couple different methods.

-How to Get Rid of Creeping Charlie Ground Ivy
+How to Control Creeping Charlie

 Creeping charlie is a type of ground ivy that blooms clusters of small purple flowers in the spring.
 While the flowers might look nice, the plant can totally ruin a beautiful lawn if neglected.
 Within a few months, the roots spread over a lawn, choking the grass until it can no longer grow.

-Pull Ground Ivy Out By Hand
+1. Pull Ground Ivy Out By Hand

-Nobody enjoys pulling weeds, but for those who don't want to spray chemicals in their lawn, it's an effective way to get rid of the weed.
+Nobody enjoys pulling weeds, but for those who don't want to spray chemicals on their lawn, it's an effective way to get rid of the weed.
 Even if a creeping charlie herbicide is used, the chemicals won't kill every single weed in the yard.
 Living parts of the plant will remain and should be removed by hand.

-A de-thatching rake works well for removing dead, dried up ground ivy.
+A de-thatching rake works well for removing dead, dried-up ground ivy.
 Make sure you rake out the entire plant, including the roots, or it could grow back.
 Pulling ground ivy out by hand is actually pretty easy.
 Unlike dandelions, which have a deep root, creeping charlie roots are shallow and can be pulled out easily without a spade.

-Plant Grass Seed and Fertilize
+2. Plant Grass Seed and Fertilize

-Unhealthy, thin grass, is what allows creeping charlie to spread more easily over a lawn.
+Unhealthy, thin grass is what allows creeping charlie to spread more easily over a lawn.
 Improving the quality of the grass will help prevent the weed from worsening or returning after removal.

 After eradicating creeping charlie weeds from my lawn, there were many bare spots where the weed had prevented the grass from growing.
 My grass was thin to begin with, which had allowed the weed to flourish and takeover, but after planting grass seed and applying fertilizer, new grass filled in the bare spots.